 What does Margarite mean?

 Margarite /mar-gar-ite/ [3 sylls.] as a girls' name is of Greek and French derivation, and Margarite means "pearl".
-Margarite is a variant transcription of Margaret (Greek): a saint's name.
+Margarite is a variant form, with the suffix -ite, of Margaret (Greek): a saint's name.
 Margarite is also a variant of Marguerite (French).

 Margarite has 35 more related forms via Margaret, Marguerite: Maggie▲, Marga, Margalit, Margalo, Margarethe, Margarida, Marge▼, Margeret, Margeretta, Margerie, Margerita, Margery▼, Marget, Margette, Marghretta, Margie▼, Margies, Margisia, Margit, Margita, Margize, Margot, Margred, Margret▼, Margrete, Margreth, Margrett, Margrid, Margrit, Marguita, Marit, Marjie, Marjorie▼, Markie and Markita.Kreatif forms: Margarile, Margarime, Mergarite. [more]

 Margarite is a somewhat popular first name for females (#2176 out of 4276, Top 51%) but a unique surname for all people.
 (2000 U.S. Census)